-This ceremonial gavel is a copy of the one given to Susan B. Anthony at the first convention of the International Council of Women in Washington, D.C. from March 25 to April 1, 1888, which was assembled by Anthony and other leaders of the National Woman Suffrage Association.
-Indeed, it is likely based on the “gavel presented to women’s rights leader Susan B. Anthony by the National American Suffrage Association” in the Smithsonian’s National Museum of American History collection, which as of 2006 was on permanent display in its ongoing exhibition Communities in a Changing Nation: The Promise of 19th-Century America.
+This ceremonial gavel is a copy of the one given to Susan B. Anthony at the first convention of the International Council of Women in Washington, D.C., from March 25 to April 1, 1888. the meeting was assembled by Anthony and other leaders of the National Woman Suffrage Association.
+The original gavel is in the Smithsonian’s National Museum of American History’s collection, and is described on their website:

 The National Woman Suffrage Association was formed in 1869 by Susan B. Anthony and Elizabeth Cady Stanton when the women’s rights movement split into two groups over the issue of suffrage for African-American men.
 Its main goal was to gain the right to vote for women, but it also advocated for other rights for women.
 It reunited with its sister organization, the American Woman Suffrage Association, in 1890.
 The International Council of Women was founded by Anthony, May Wright Sewell, Frances Willard and others to promote health, peace, equality, and education.
 Delegates from nine countries attended the first convention in Washington in 1888.
-According to one participant, over 1,500 people attended and President Grover Cleveland and his wife hosted a reception in their honor (see “Excerpts from a letter on the International Council of Women” on the PBS Video Database web site).
+According to one participant, over 1,500 people attended and President Grover Cleveland and his wife hosted a reception in their honor.
 Though the council’s primary goal was the advancement of women, it did not focus on voting rights.
 The organization is still active today with more than 70 member countries, promoting peace, equal opportunity and human rights.
 Headquartered in Paris, the council is affiliated with numerous agencies, including the World Health Organization.

 Stieff was a major manufacturer of fine silver in Baltimore, Maryland, from the late 19th century to the end of the 20th century.
 In the late 1970s, it merged with the Samuel Kirk and Son Company to form Kirk Stieff, but ceased production in the late 1990s.